kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 ## Context and Problem Statement

-Kuma 2.6.0 introduced a new feature allowing users to apply policies on Zone CP.
+Kuma 2.6.0 enable users to apply policies on Zone CP.
-This change unblocks us to introduce a namespace support for policies.
+This change unblocks us to introduce namespace support for policies.
 The CRDs for new policies are already namespace-scoped, but they can be applied only on the `kuma-system` namespace.

 ## Considered Options